chk386/kodi-comparingFtpWithMysql/readme.md

 ```

 # Run
-mac, linux : diff.sh
+- mac, linux : diff.sh
-windows : diff.bat
+- windows : diff.bat

-# 참고
+# Etc
-Windows did not test.
+- Windows did not test.
-Errors can be caused by ftp, mysql encoding.
+- Errors can be caused by ftp, mysql encoding.
-In that case, please report it.
+- In that case, please report it.